Akshat0505/rewards-api/README.md

  Rewards API

 This is a backend rewards system I built using NestJS and MongoDB.
-It handles user rewards, points tracking, and redemption functionality - basically everything you'd need for a loyalty program backend.
+It handles user rewards, points tracking, and redemption functionality with real-time updates and performance optimization - basically everything you'd need for a modern loyalty program backend.

 What it does